ADOPTION

 Beatrix is a special needs rescue as it was suspected that she has ectopic ureters.
 She leaks urine continually which has already stained her fur.
 An ectopic ureter is a condition where one or both of the ureters, the tubes that carry urine from the kidneys to the bladder, opens into an abnormal location, such as the vagina, uterus, or urethra.
 Surgery is the recommended treatment for ectopic ureters in dogs and most common in females.
 This is a genetic abnormality.
 The specific surgical procedure will depend on the location and severity of the ectopic ureter and performed at a Specialty Hospital or teaching hospital such as Purdue University.
 The cost can be high but also the success rate is very high with the dog being fully continent and live a healthy life.
 Beatrix is an owner surrender whose intention was to euthanize her rather than help.
 Compassionate vets step in to accept ownership before turning over to Rescue.
 Beatrix truly deserves a chance at a full and wonderful life and that love is so strong for these special ones.

+Beatrix had additional X-rays taken on May 22nd at the animal hospital and the vet referral was submitted to Purdue University.
+They have accepted her case and she is in their system, however they are booked until the middle of July.
+Her appointment is now scheduled at Purdue for July 24th.
 Veterinary Specialty Center in Bannockburn, Illinois wanted her to be older due to the size of the dog and the scope needed to assess and perform the procedure.
 They agreed to do the work up on Beatrix to diagnose her condition.
 Our appointment was June 17th at 11:00 a.m. and it has been confirmed that she does have ectopic ureters.
 The left is definite and could be seen on the ultrasound but the right was not and still could be bilateral.
 Her Kidneys, Bloodwork and other organs are all good and healthy.
-Dr. Bierlein stated ideally she needed to be 5 kg to have the laser ablation surgery with their cystoscope.
+Dr. Bierlein stated ideally she needed to be 5 kg to have laser ablation surgery with their cystoscope.
 She is currently 3.2.
 She has gained 3 pounds since coming to Rescue but still only 7 pounds.
 Female dogs generally need to be able to accommodate a rigid cystoscope and weigh at least 5kg/11 lbs for the procedure.
 Our plan going forward is to keep the appointment with Purdue for the 24th.

 rescue_website006004.jpg